 For married applicants, the income of the non-applicant spouse is not considered.
 In addition, the applicant spouse may be able to transfer part of their monthly income to their non-applicant spouse.
 This is called a monthly maintenance needs allowance (MMNA).
 For 2023, the max MMNA is $3,715.50 a month.

-As of 2019, seniors must have an income no greater than $2,313 a month or $27,756 a year.
-An individual must not have more than $4,000 in countable assets, such as banking accounts, stocks, and bonds.
-A home is considered exempt if the individual continues to live in the home and the equity in the home is not valued at more than $585,000.
+An individual cannot have more than $4,000 in countable assets, such as banking accounts, stocks, and bonds.
+A home is considered exempt if the individual continues to live in the home and the equity in the home is not valued at more than $688,000.